Prestwick: Transport

+Air travel

 Glasgow Prestwick Airport, formerly Prestwick International Airport, opened in the 1930s.
 The airport was a transatlantic gateway for over half a century.
-It lies close to, and was the last European re-fuelling way-point on, the Great Circle route from London via Thule in Greenland to San Francisco - now no longer relevant for modern aircraft with non-stop range.
-During World War II the US Air Force had a base at the airport, and Elvis Presley set foot in the UK for the only time there on 3 March 1960, when his US Army transport aircraft stopped for refuelling en route from Germany.
+It lies close to, and was the last European re-fuelling way-point on, the Great Circle route from London via Thule in Greenland to San Francisco in the US; it is now no longer relevant for modern aircraft with non-stop range.

+During World War II the US Army Air Corps had a base at the airport, and Elvis Presley set foot in the UK for the only time there on 3 March 1960, when his US Army transport aircraft stopped for refuelling en route from Germany.

 Though a period of decline in the 1980s and 1990s saw it lose its status as Scotland's primary transatlantic airport, Prestwick continues to handle US military flights.
 In July 2005, the airport was the main transport hub for world leaders attending the G8 conference in Gleneagles.
 The airport now caters to one low-cost airline, Ryanair.
 In addition, BAE Systems, Goodrich Corporation, Spirit AeroSystems and GE Aircraft Engines have maintenance/manufacturing facilities adjacent to the airfield.

+Navy station and NATS

-Prestwick has a Royal Navy Air Station, also known as HMS Gannet, where Sea King search and rescue helicopters are stationed.
+Prestwick has a Royal Navy Air Station, also known as HMS Gannet, where Sea King search and rescue helicopters were stationed until the role was civilianised in January 2016.

 Prestwick is a major air traffic control centre, with both the Scottish Air Traffic Control Centre (controlling 70% of UK airspace) and Prestwick Oceanic Area Control Centre (Shanwick Oceanic Control - responsible for air traffic over the eastern half of the North Atlantic) located at the NATS owned 'Scottish and Oceanic Area Control Centre'.

+Bus and road

 Prestwick is on the Ayrshire Coast Line between Glasgow Central and Ayr.
 Three trains per hour call at both Prestwick Town and Prestwick International Airport, with additional services at peak times.
 Glasgow is approximately 50 minutes from Prestwick by rail.
 The line continues south to the port of Stranraer on the Wigtownshire coast, but a change of trains at Ayr is usually required.
 The bus routes that run through Prestwick are usually run by Stagecoach Western including an express service to and from Glasgow known as the "X77".

 The A79 road runs directly through the town, and is normally reached from the A77 trunk road between Glasgow and Stranraer, or from the A78 Ayrshire coastal route to Largs and Greenock.

 Landmarks

 The remains of the old parish church are located near Prestwick railway station.
 Thought to have originally been built in the 12th century, the small church building is now a ruin, and is surrounded by an ancient graveyard.
 Prestwick has a 1 mi esplanade alongside Prestwick Bay, part of the Firth of Clyde.
 It has two children's playgrounds.
 At the north end Kid'zplay, an indoor activity centre, can be found next to the large play-area that was formerly a large open air swimming pool.
 Parallel to the esplanade is a line of large houses overlooking Arran.